Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 # }
 ```

 `BorrowMut` does exactly the same thing but gives you a mutable reference instead.
-In our `Email` example we could give
+In our `Email` example we _could_
-a mutable reference to the underlying `String`... but in this case, should we?
-Allowing mutation of the data inside the
+implement it to get a mutable reference to the underlying `String`... but in this case, should we?

-email would bypass the logic of our `Email` type that guarantees the email address is valid.
+Allowing mutation of the data inside the email would bypass the logic of our `Email` type that guarantees the email
+address is valid.

-Now, there's an important caveat to `Borrow` and `BorrowMut`.
+Now, there's some important caveats to `Borrow` and `BorrowMut`.

-- If a type implements borrow, where it's rue that `x == y`, then it must also be true that `x.borrow() == y.borrow()`
+- If a type implements borrow, where it's true that `x == y`, then it must also be true that `x.borrow() == y.borrow()`
 - If your type implements `Eq` then your borrowed type must also implement `Eq`
 - Furthermore, if `x > y` then `x.borrow() > y.borrow()`, if `x < y` then `x.borrow() < y.borrow()`, etc
 - Finally, if we have a hashing function, if `hash(x) == hash(y)` then `hash(x.borrow()) == hash(y.borrow())`

-There are no compiler checks for this, you need to be sure that its true when you implement Borrow and, as you can
+There are no compiler checks for these caveats, you need to be sure that its true when you implement `Borrow` and, as
-probably guess, `Borrow` really only works for changing the exact binary representation of a value from one type to
+you can probably guess, `Borrow` really only works for changing the exact binary representation of a value from one type
-another, making it less useful for compound types.
-What if you only want to borrow _part_ of a type.
+to another, making it less useful for compound types.

+Official Documentation: [`Borrow`][Borrow], [`BorrowMut`][BorrowMut]

 ### AsRef / AsMut

-Sometimes, you might have a type where the internal representation could very cheaply be read and/or manipulated as a
-different type.
-For example `String` exists on the Heap, but the data that lives there is identical to a `str`.
-This
-means that any function that takes a reference to a string slice should really be able to also take a reference to a
-`String`.
-This is represented by the trait implementation `impl AsRef<str> for String`.
-In fact, what is a string but
-an array of `u8`s, and indeed you'll find that there is `impl AsRef<[u8]> for String` too.

-> Note: the AsRef trait generic type does not require an ampersand as this is implied.
+So we now have a way to borrow an entire type as a different type, but we won't be able to do that with more complex
+compound types.
+If we have a more complex object and want to internally reference

 Remember earlier we had our `Cat` type which only had a name.
 We could, if we wanted, implement `AsRef<str>` so that
 it can be used in the place of a `&str`: